Brqje/EngBags/README.md

 # EngBags
 EngBags - 2019 Baroque edit

 One-bag with item type auto-sort.
 I've modded it to use sensible categorization/auto sorting for both leveling and end-game TBC 2.4.3.
-It's modified for all the requirements of a serious TBC end-game raider in 2019, presenting inventory contents in a streamlined way.
+It's modified for all the requirements of a serious TBC end-game raider, presenting inventory contents in a streamlined way.

 Modifications: